-At Australian Solar Quotes, while we believe Tier 1 is a good place to begin when choosing your panel, it’s obviously not the only or the most important factor to consider.
+At Australian Solar Quotes, while we believe Tier 1 is an excellent place to begin when choosing your panel, it’s not the only or the most critical factor to consider.
 Instead of taking your Tier 1 panel measure at face value, we suggest you use the following criteria.

 What To Look for in Your Panels